pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-addons-test`                       用于测试pytest的插件                                                                                                                                                      Aug 02, 2021    N/A                    pytest (>=6.2.4,<7.0.0)
    :pypi:`pytest-adf`                               Pytest plugin for writing Azure Data Factory integration tests                                                                                                            May 10, 2021    4 - Beta               pytest (>=3.5.0)
    :pypi:`pytest-adf-azure-identity`                Pytest plugin for writing Azure Data Factory integration tests                                                                                                            Mar 06, 2021    4 - Beta               pytest (>=3.5.0)
-   :pypi:`pytest-agent`                             Service that exposes a REST API that can be used to interract remotely with Pytest.
+   :pypi:`pytest-agent`                             Service that exposes a REST API that can be used to interact remotely with Pytest.
 It is shipped with a dashboard that enables running tests in a more convenient way.
 Nov 25, 2021    N/A                    N/A
    :pypi:`pytest-aggreport`                         pytest plugin for pytest-repeat that generate aggregate report of the same test cases with additional statistics details.
 Mar 07, 2021    4 - Beta               pytest (>=6.2.2)
    :pypi:`pytest-aio`                               Pytest plugin for testing async python code                                                                                                                               Oct 20, 2021    4 - Beta               pytest
    :pypi:`pytest-aiofiles`                          pytest fixtures for writing aiofiles tests with pyfakefs                                                                                                                  May 14, 2017    5 - Production/Stable  N/A